 For the type approval of a mono fuel gas vehicle and bi fuel gas vehicles operating in gas mode, fuelled by LPG or NG/Biomethane, as a member of the family, a Type 1 test shall be performed with one gas reference fuel.
-This
+This reference fuel may be either of the gas reference fuels.
+The vehicle is considered to comply if the following requirements are met:

-- reference fuel may be either of the gas reference fuels.
-The vehicle is considered to comply if the following requirements are met: - 1.1.2.2.1.
-The vehicle complies with the definition of a family member as defined in paragraph 6.3.6.3. of this Regulation; - 1.1.2.2.2.
-If the test fuel is reference fuel A for LPG or G20 for NG/biomethane, the emission result shall be multiplied by the relevant factor "r" calculated in paragraph 3.1.4. of this annex if r > 1; if r < 1, no correction is needed; - 1.1.2.2.3.
+- 1.1.2.2.1.
+The vehicle complies with the definition of a family member as defined in paragraph 5.10.3. of this UN GTR; - 1.1.2.2.2.
+If the test fuel is reference fuel A for LPG or G20 for NG/biomethane, the emission result shall be multiplied by the relevant factor "r" calculated in paragraph 1.1.2.1.4. of this annex if r > 1; if r < 1, no correction is needed; - 1.1.2.2.3.
 If the test fuel is reference fuel B for LPG or G25 for NG/biomethane, the emission result shall be divided by the relevant factor "r" calculated in paragraph 1.1.2.1.4. of this annex if r < 1; if r > 1, no correction is needed; - 1.1.2.2.4.
 On the manufacturer's request, the Type 1 test may be performed on both reference fuels, so that no correction is needed; - 1.1.2.2.5.
 The vehicle shall comply with the emission limits valid for the relevant category for both measured and calculated emissions; - 1.1.2.2.6.
 If repeated tests are made on the same engine the results on reference fuel G{20} , or A, and those on reference fuel G{25} , or B, shall first be averaged; the "r" factor shall then be calculated from these averaged results; - 1.1.2.2.7.
-Without prejudice to paragraph 2.6.4.1.2. of Annex B6, during the Type 1 test it is permissible to use petrol only or simultaneously with gas when operating in gas mode provided that the energy consumption of gas is higher than 80 per cent of the total amount of energy consumed during the test.
+Without prejudice to paragraph 2.6.4.1.2. of this annex, during the Type 1 test it is permissible to use petrol only or simultaneously with gas when operating in gas mode provided that the energy consumption of gas is higher than 80 per cent of the total amount of energy consumed during the test.
 This percentage shall be calculated in accordance with the method set out in Appendix 3 to this annex. - 1.2.
 The number of tests shall be determined according to the flowchart in Figure A6/1.
-The limit value is the maximum allowed value for the respective criteria emission as specified in Table 1 of this Regulation. - 1.2.1.
+The limit value is the maximum allowed value for the respective criteria emission as defined by the Contracting Party. - 1.2.1.
 The flowchart in Figure A6/1 shall be applicable only to the whole applicable WLTP test cycle and not to single phases. - 1.2.2.
-The test results shall be the values after the applicable adjustments specified in the post-processing tables in Annex B7 and Annex B8 are applied. - 1.2.3.
+The test results shall be the values after the applicable adjustments specified in the post-processing tables in Annex 7 and Annex 8 are applied. - 1.2.3.
 Determination of total cycle values - 1.2.3.1.
 If during any of the tests a criteria emissions limit is exceeded, the vehicle shall be rejected. - 1.2.3.2.
-Depending on the vehicle type, the manufacturer shall declare as applicable the total cycle value of the CO2 mass emission, the electric energy consumption, fuel consumption, fuel efficiency, as well as PER and AER according to Table A6/1. - 1.2.3.3.
-For Level 1A:
+Depending on the vehicle type, the manufacturer shall declare as applicable the total cycle values of the CO_2 mass emission, the electric energy consumption, fuel consumption, fuel efficiency, as well as PER and AER according to Table A6/1. - 1.2.3.3.
+At the choice of the Contracting Party, one of the following options shall be selected: